How the public is betting the Raiders vs. Bengals in the AFC Wild Card round

-We’ve got a rematch on our hands in the AFC Wild Card round between the Cincinnati Bengals and the Las Vegas Raiders.
-The first time these teams met the game wasn’t particularly close, with a big Cincinnati win, and both teams have shown improvement even since then.
+The Cincinnati Bengals will host the Las Vegas Raiders in the Wild Card round to kick off the NFL playoffs on Saturday afternoon.
+With how many new states have legalized sports betting, there should be a ton of volume on a stand-alone playoff game.

 So where are sports bettors going as we get closer to game time?
-Let’s take a look.
+Let’s take a look at betting splits for the Raiders-Bengals Wild Card matchup as of game day.
 All odds and info were provided by DraftKings Sportsbook.

 Point Spread